 8. Playable Ads and Rewarded Videos

-Playable ads and rewarded videos create a new possibility for users to engage and relate the ads in a more attracting way.
+If you’re curious about how to make money from your app, we recommend you to integrate Playable ads and rewarded videos.
+They help you create a new possibility for users to engage and relate the ads in a more attracting way.
 Playing ads are pertinent, since they give users a chance to establish whether an application meets their expectation.
 Another type is a reward video ad that hands users a benefit like an in-app currency every time they complete viewing a video ad.

-● High User Engagement ● Development costs can be higher for interactive ad experiences
+Development costs can be higher for interactive ad experiences.

-● Increased Advertiser ROI ● Requires careful integration to avoid disrupting user experience
+Requires careful integration to avoid disrupting user experience.

-● Better User Experience ● Not suitable for all types of apps and audiences
+Not suitable for all types of apps and audiences.

-● Incentivized User Actions ● May not appeal to all users, leading to lower engagement
+May not appeal to all users, leading to lower engagement.

 Final Thoughts

-Playable adverts and rewarded videos can be a win-win situation for both advertisers and users, where advertisers get an interesting ad experience and users get a chance to win prizes.
-But, again, developers should pay this utmost attention to whether these ads are smoothly integrated without hindering the users’ experience.
+Playable adverts and rewarded videos can be a win-win situation for both advertisers and users, especially when it comes to earning money from apps, where advertisers get an interesting ad experience and users get a chance to win prizes.
+But, again, developers should pay utmost attention to whether these ads are smoothly integrated without hindering the users’ experience.

 9. Subscriptions

-Subscriptions provide users with the privilege of getting essential or top-notch content or features for a fixed price that has to be paid regularly.
-Such model could give a reliable income and raise customer engagement, however, it would have to have a large audience stuff ready to pay and content delivery should to be so good to attract and retain subscribers.
+Perhaps you may wonder how apps make money without ads, subscriptions are a great way in this regard.
+It provides users with the privilege of getting essential or top-notch content or features for a fixed price that has to be paid regularly.
+Such a revenue generating model could give a reliable income and raise customer engagement, however, it would have to have a large audience ready to pay and content delivery should be so good to attract and retain subscribers.

-Recurring Revenue Stream High commission fees on app stores can impact profitability
+High commission fees on app stores can impact profitability.

-Increased Customer Loyalty Requires continuous delivery of high-quality content or services
+Requires continuous delivery of high-quality content or services.

-Opportunities for Upselling Users may cancel subscriptions if they feel they’re not valuable
+Users may cancel subscriptions if they feel they’re not valuable.

-Predictable Revenue Can be challenging to attract and retain a large subscriber base
+Can be challenging to attract and retain a large subscriber base.

 Final Thoughts